vivmagarwal/js-design-patterns/pages/strategy-design-pattern/readme.md

 ## Example 3

 Different SuperHero classes can be generated using differnt default SuperPowers like Fly, WeaveWeb, RunSuperFast, Fights, NoPowerRunAway etc. At run time they can changeSuperPowers() based on their levels of energy and health.

+## Example

+Bank changes calculation strategy can be different based on the type of account and the amount of the transaction.

 ## Example 4